Capblancq/RDA-landscape-genomics/README.md

 3. *"RDA_landscape_genomics.R"* is the R script used to conduct analyses and produce figures

-4. The *"src"* directory contains various functions used in RDA_landscape_genomics.R
+4. The *"src"* directory contains various functions used in the script RDA_landscape_genomics.R

 **Reminder:** To access the html and R files, click the "Code" button at the upper right and select "Download ZIP".